 - 1 tablespoon unsalted butter

-- 1 yellow onion, thinly sliced into strips
+- 1 medium yellow or sweet onion, thinly sliced into strips

 - 3 large eggs